 Let’s take a look at the basic anatomy of an IEP:

-- Student supports includes the accommodations, supplemental aids and services, and modifications that the child needs to make progress in the general ed curriculum.
+6. Student supports includes the accommodations and modifications and supplemental aids and services that the child needs to make progress in the general ed curriculum.
 Classroom accommodations are things that are used in the classroom in order for a student with special needs to be able to access the general education curriculum.
 This section also includes Assistive Technology.

 If you find yourself struggling with writing IEPs – whether it’s writing the Present Levels or IEP goals or determining services, Intentional IEP Writing is your step-by-step formula for not only writing IEPs, but gaining the knowledge behind IEP writing to advocate hard for your students and the services they deserve.